odahu/odahu-docs/source/ref_batch.rst

   - S3
   - Azureblob

-For the future we consider to add ability to process data directly from Kafka topic and other async data sources.
+In future we consider to add ability to process data directly from Kafka topic and other async data sources.

 Please also take a look at `example <https://github.com/odahu/odahu-examples/tree/feat/batch-inference-example/batch-inference>`_.